Meet the wonderful Bruno Foundation Board that helps to make JBMA a wonderful place to learn and grow.

 Robert Sprain Jr. is an attorney with the firm Friedman, Dazzio, Zulanas, and Bowling.
 He is the only son of Theresa Sprain, the co-founder of Joseph Bruno Montessori Academy.
 Robert and his family are Birmingham natives.

-Mary Ann Culotta
+Dr. Mary Ann Culotta

 Mary Ann Culotta is a native of Birmingham, Alabama.
 Prior to her retirement in 2007 she was Director of Arts Education for the Jefferson County Board of Education.
 She is currently adjunct Visual Arts and Art Education Professor at Samford University where she received her undergraduate degree in Art and Art Education.
 Dr. Culotta also holds Master’s degrees from the University of Alabama in Birmingham for Educational Leadership, Guidance and Counseling.
 She earned a PhD in Art Education from The Florida State University.
 Dr. Culotta serves on several arts and educational boards.
 Dr. Culotta is primarily a mixed media artist often using eclectic materials/objects as part of the creative process.
 In her spare time she enjoys travel, cooking, reading and aerobic activities in and outdoors.